kind2-mc/kind2/README.md

     ./build.sh --prefix=PATH

 to install the Kind 2 binary into `PATH/bin`.
 You can omit the option to accept the default path of `/usr/local/bin`.

-This command will configure and build ZeroMQ, CZMQ, the OCaml bindings and Kind 2.
+The ZeroMQ and CZMQ libraries, and OCaml bindings to CZMQ are distributed with Kind 2.
+The build script will compile and link to those, ignoring any versions that are installed on your system.

 If it has been successful, call

     make install